Offuru/Arithmometer/README.md

 # Arithmometer
-Simulates the functionality of an arithmometer in Python, using Pygame
+Simulates the functionality of an arithmometer in Python, using Pygame.

-Developed alongside Stanica Dragos
+Developed alongside Stanica Dragos.